dhellmann/pymotw-3/source/weakref/index.rst

 .. module:: weakref
     :synopsis: Impermanent references to objects

-:Purpose: Refer to an "expensive" object, but allow its memory to be
-          reclaimed by the garbage collector if there are no other non-weak references.

 The :mod:`weakref` module supports weak references to objects.
 A normal reference increments the reference count on the object and prevents it from being garbage collected.
 This is not always